vietth-bka/Anomaly-Detection-with-RTFM/README.md

 This repo is heavily inspired from [RTFM](https://github.com/tianyu0207/RTFM) and [I3D_extractor](https://github.com/GowthamGottimukkala/I3D_Feature_Extraction_resnet).
 ## Training RTFM
 Authors of `RTFM` seem to have no intentions to publish the implementation of the input processing so this makes it impossible to reproduce the result of the paper.
-This repos includes all you need to train and infer anomaly detection with `RTFM`.
+This repository includes all you need to train and infer anomaly detection with `RTFM`.

 ## Inference with RTFM